(Last updated: Monday 24th September)

 more rain and a summer run has brought more fish into the river with just a hint of some autumn fish running however in lesser numbers giving far more optimism following disappointing catch figures.
 The drop in

 temperature has also triggered off some of the resident fish to become more active and make up a large proportion of the catch.
 Hopefully the current run will improve following the rain and give some more good

-On the nature front the Sand Martins, Swifts and Swallows are in the skies, Ospreys are being seen, Ducks have their first broods of young and Sand Pipers are on the river banks.
-Dippers are darting past getting food for their young and you could see the flash of a Kingfisher if you are lucky.
-Blue bells are out in the woods but nearly past and the wild flowers are out in bloom with outstanding displays of Lupins on the banks, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay and a salmon would be a bonus.
+On the nature front the Sand Martins, Swifts and Swallows are in the skies with their young, Ospreys have been seen in numbers but are all starting to migrate away in recent days, the last weeks saw the first Geese arrive from the north to overwinter here, Ducks and Dippers have broods of young on the river banks and you could see the flash of a Kingfisher if you are lucky, it is truly always magical to be salmon fishing in Perthshire on the banks of the silvery Tay and a salmon would be a bonus.

-Currently the river is falling back after some rain late last week however that may change again with some rain in the forecast.
-It is at Caputh (1') and similarly on the lower river (1' 6) on the Ballathie gauge.
+Currently the river is settling back after last week's heavy rain and should settle back further.
+It is at Caputh (2' 6) and similarly on the lower river (4') on the Ballathie gauge.

 The Weather is looking a bit more autumnal for the coming week with cooler temperatures but fairly settled.
 The warmer temperatures have disappeared fast to more typical weather patterns for September.
 The river has cooled helping matters with a current river temperature of over 50 degrees Fahrenheit or 10 degrees Celsius for the start of the week.
 These are now typical temperatures for this time of year and will improve sport as it triggers off the resident fish to become more active and aggressive.
 Hopefully there might be a chance of a fish anywhere in the river.